How to stop your pizza base from going soggy

 Pizza night is the best night.
 We aren’t ashamed to admit that a night in with homemade pizza in front of the TV is one of our favourite non-occasions.

 The only thing that can spoil it is a soggy pizza base.
 If you've ever asked "why is my pizza soggy," "why are my pizza toppings sliding around," or "how do I get a crispy pizza crust?"
 You're not alone.
-We’ve been there before, but now we have these easy ways to get crispy, perfect pizza, we've never had to ask those questions again.
+We’ve been there before, but once we started using these easy ways to get crispy, perfect pizza, we've never had to ask those questions again.

-You know when you make a piece of crispy toast, pop it on a plate with some spread and all of a sudden it’s soggy?
-Well, the same thing happens with pizza.
-The moisture and heat can’t escape, so it condenses on your crispy surface and turns it wet and soggy.
+You know when you make a piece of crispy toast, pop it on a plate, and when you turn around it’s already soggy?
+The same thing happens with pizza.
+The steam from the base can't escape, so it condenses on your crispy surface and turns it wet and soggy.

 Use a pizza stone or a pan with holes to get a crispy pizza crust.
 A pizza stone will keep your pizza hot and its porousness will absorb some condensation.
 A perforated pan has holes that will let the condensation escape, just remember to place it on a rack as it cools so the holes can do their work.